ScribbleLabApp/ScribbleLab/README.md

 But you might wonder "How are they capable of adapting the features to their customers?" - Well the answer is this, we use the feedback from our community and testers.

 ## Community
+Our community comprises of contributors from GitHub, testers, developers, and users.
+Join our [**Discord server `(coming soon)`**]() for improved communication within and among community members.

+## Privacy
+We at ScribbleLab believe that privacy is a fundamental right and should be treated with utmost importance.
+When it comes to personal data, it is important that it is stored securely and responsibly.
+Therefore we're storing your data on your device or on your iCloud/GoogleDrive/Dropbox account, ensuring that the data is not accessible to unauthorized individuals or entities.

+At the same time, it is crucial that individuals have control over their data.
+They should be able to access and manage their data easily, as well as have the option to delete it if they so choose.
+This is especially important in the context of data breaches, where personal information can fall into the wrong hands.
+But with ScribbleLab it isn't possible accept someone hacks your device or cloud and steals your data.

+When you create a ScribbleLab account, you are agreeing to our [License Agreement](LICENSE_AGREEMENT.md) as well as the licenses of our third-party packages.
+You might be wondering if it's safe to create an account with ScribbleLab.
+The answer is yes!
+We use [Google Firebase](), which includes [FirebaseAuth](), [FirebaseStorage](), and [FirebaseFirestore](), to securely store your data.
+This means that no one can access your data, not even us.
+We cannot see any of your personal data, such as created documents or cloud services.
+The only thing we can see is how many people have a ScribbleLab account.
+Furthermore we use Additionally, we use [Google Analytics]() and [Google Crashlytics]() to track crashes and other unusual events or bugs.

+Ensuring the security of our software is a top priority for us, we regularly release software updates that include bug fixes and security patches to keep your data and system secure.
+It is important to install these updates as soon as they become available to ensure that you are protected from the latest threats.

+To make the process of updating your software easier, we have implemented an automatic update feature that will prompt you to install new updates as soon as they become available.
+We highly recommend that you enable this feature so that you always have the latest security updates installed.

+In addition to automatic updates, we also provide manual update instructions (macOS) on our website.
+Please make sure to follow these instructions carefully to ensure a smooth update process.

+Remember, staying up to date with software updates is an essential part of maintaining the security and integrity of your system.

+> Note:
+> No warranty is provided for testing Alpha, Beta, nightly, or RC builds.
+Use at your own risk.

+## Pricing Model
+Well, our App follows the freemium scheme.
+That means we offer two versions: a free one (ScribbleLab Basic) and a paid one (ScribbleLab Pro).
+Additionally, we offer a ScribbleLab AI subscription for unlimited AI usage and grammar/writing correction.